1. You have a right to have an advocate:

 You have a right to ask the NDIS staff to explain the information to you.

-You have a right to ask the NDIS staff to give you the information in a format that you can understand.
+You have a right to ask the NDIS staff to give you the information in a format that you can understand (ie. easy English).

 You have a right to ask for extra time to help you understand the information.